MSc in Geospatial Engineering: Career Path

 • Knowledge of geodetic surveying and photogrammetry, including the principles and techniques of these disciplines and how to use geodetic instruments and software.

-• Knowledge of geospatial data management, including data quality control, data integration, and data dissemination, and how to design and implement geospatial databases and data systems.
+• Knowledge of geospatial data management, including data quality control, integration, and dissemination, and how to design and implement geospatial databases and data systems.

 • Knowledge of geospatial programming, including programming languages and software development tools commonly used in geospatial engineering, and how to design and develop geospatial applications and systems.

-• Skills in geospatial analysis, including the ability to use geospatial technologies and techniques to analyze and interpret spatial data and to develop maps and models of natural and built environments.
+• Skills in geospatial analysis include using geospatial technologies and techniques to analyze and interpret spatial data and develop maps and models of natural and built environments.

-• Skills in geospatial modeling, including the ability to use geospatial data and techniques to predict and analyze natural and man-made phenomena.
+• Skills in geospatial modeling, including using geospatial data and techniques to predict and analyze natural and man-made phenomena.

-• Skills in geospatial intelligence, including the ability to use geospatial technologies and techniques to support decision-making and strategy development.
+• Skills in geospatial intelligence, including using geospatial technologies and techniques to support decision-making and strategy development.

 • Skills in geospatial infrastructure, including the ability to design and develop geospatial systems and applications that support the management and use of geospatial data.